 - For Amazon SES sending, you can add conditions to restrict senders, recipients, times, or other properties.
-See Amazon's Controlling access to Amazon SES guide. - For inbound S3 delivery, there are multiple ways to control S3 access and data retention.
+See Amazon's Controlling access to Amazon SES guide. - For auto-confirming webhooks, you might limit the resource to SNS topics owned by your AWS account, and/or specific topic names or patterns.
+E.g., "arn:aws:sns::000000000000000000:SES__Events" (replacing the zeroes with your numeric AWS account id).
+See Amazon's guide to Amazon SNS ARNs. - For inbound S3 delivery, there are multiple ways to control S3 access and data retention.
 See Amazon's Managing access permissions to your Amazon S3 resources.
 (And obviously, you should never store incoming emails to a public bucket!)